ccappelen/legaciesR/README.md

-to, i.a., (1) create contour polygons capturing the territorial extent of historical states at different probability thresholds, (2) create a grid with various summary measures of historical state presence, and (3) add a range of commonly used covariates to the polygon and grid data.
+to, i.a., (1) create contour polygons capturing the territorial extent of historical states at different probability thresholds, (2) create a grid with various summary measures of historical state presence, and (3) aggregate data on the number of historical states to modern countries.

 ## Installation